michaelmagan/hydraai/examples/todo-app-demo/README.md

 ```

 Behind the scenes, the `hydra-ai` package sets up a NextJS server action that HydraClient calls so that interaction with AI happens server-side.

+## Report a bug or Request a feature

+Make a GitHub issue [here.](https://github.com/michaelmagan/hydraai/issues/new)